2017 Has Been A Rough Year For Evangelicals

 Younger evangelicals are also more likely to have relationships with people of other ethnic backgrounds, and the continuation of that trend is likely to undermine the politicization of the evangelical movement, says Scott McConnell of LifeWay Research.

 "There really has been a lot of growth in new church starts that are multiethnic," he says.
-"And when you talk about evangelical as meaning beliefs from the Word of God, then evangelicals can embrace that without having to cringe about politics latching on."
+"And when you talk about evangelical as meaning beliefs from the word of God, then evangelicals can embrace that without having to cringe about politics latching on."